AntiFrogs/Portfolio/README.md

 ## How to run:
 This is a simple html file. either run this in your local host or use live servers (e.g. the live server extension is available on vs code)

+note: The production code is different from the development. as the project is deployed on github pages. all the fetch from the source.js file won'r work in development.
+Please change them when you want to run this project locally or it wouldn't work.